-Since joining Melbourne Fringe in 2015, Simon’s leadership has driven the organisation's focus on cultural democracy, delivering the largest festivals in its history, reaching over 350 000 people at 450+ events each year.
-Simon has commissioned some of the most ambitious creative programs in the organisation’s history, including the Robin Fox laser artwork Sky Light, Madeleine Flynn and Tim Humphrey’s artificially intelligent interactive musical seesaw sculpture Pivot, Stephanie Lake's Colossus and Multiply, Field Theory's Icon, an international residency by British provocateurs Forest Fringe, and the child-led Kids vs Art and The Children’s Party.
+Simon’s transformational leadership at Melbourne Fringe has seen an extraordinary growth in size and impact over a decade.
+Simon's ambitious commissions and presentations have included the Robin Fox laser artwork Sky Light, Madeleine Flynn and Tim Humphrey’s AI musical seesaw sculpture Pivot, Stephanie Lake's Colossus, Field Theory's Icon, the child-led Kids vs Art and The Children’s Party, an international residency by British provocateurs Forest Fringe, Ian Pidd's giant Swing, Matthias Schack-Arnott's extraordinary participatory musical instrument Groundswell as well as Pendulum (with Lucy Guerin).
 His leadership has focused on increasing diversity, launching the Indigenous commissioning and producer development program Deadly Fringe, a focus program on experimental, contemporary and live art for children called XS, and Radical Access, a game changing access and inclusion programs for people who are Deaf or with disability.
-Simon spearheaded the opening of the year-round Fringe venue Common Rooms at Trades Hall.
+Simon spearheaded the opening of the year-round Fringe venue Common Rooms at Trades Hall and secured $1 million to launch a Fringe Fund to directly pay artists to create new work at Melbourne Fringe.

 In 2013-14, Simon held the position of Head of Programming at the Wheeler Centre for Books, Writing and Ideas, where he conceived, curated and programmed over 250 events annually.
 He directed The Show Of The Year (with Casey Bennetto), created 20 Questions (with Ian Pidd and Martyn Coutts) and was a regular on-stage host, facilitator, and panellist.
 He completed a research project with the Australia Council for the Arts investigating theatre for young people in Belgium, Germany, Austria and the Netherlands in 2014.